6th RSC Protein and Peptide Science Group Early Stage Researcher Meeting, Durham, UK

 Registration:

 The registration fee, which includes lunch, is £15.
 Participants should register by Thursday 5th November.
-To register, please click here or contact Professor Alethea Tabor for more information.
+To register,

 Steve Kent gives the plenary lecture at the November 2014 PPSG meeting held in Burlington House, London.